 Phonics at Berry Hill

 At Berry Hill we follow the Letters and Sounds programme for teaching phonics.
-We teach phonics from F1- Year 2, after which, the children move on to learn the spelling and grammar rules from the National Curriculum.
+We teach phonics from Nursery- Year 2, after which, the children move on to learn the spelling and grammar rules from the National Curriculum.
 There are six phases to Letters and Sounds.
 Below you will find a link to the Letters and Sounds document, if you would like to see any of the phases in more detail.

 Aspect 1- General sound discrimination - listening to environmental sounds